Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 ```

 ### Scenario 2
-In this scenario, where each message sent to Kafka is assigned a key value, the Lightstreamer Kafka Connector configuration needs to be slightly modified to include the key value in the Item name.
+In this scenario, where each message sent to Kafka is assigned a key value, Lightstreamer Kafka Connector configuration needs to be slightly modified to include the key value in the Item name.
 This allows clients to subscribe to messages relevant to that specific key value.
 For example, some Item names could be "ltest-[key=Apple]", "ltest-[key=Banana]", "ltest-[key=Orange]", ... corresponding to subscriptions for key values of "Apple", "Banana", "Orange", respectively.
 Additionally, the key value is also mapped to a dedicated field.
 ```xml
         <!-- TOPIC MAPPING SECTION -->
         <!-- Define a "ltest" item-template, which is composed of a prefix 'ltest-'